Log in or create a free Rosenverse account to watch this video.

 •

-Confusing product portfolios are common due to overlapping, complementary, or vaguely distinguished offerings after mergers.
+Confusing product portfolios post-merger are common, with overlapping, complementary, or vaguely distinct offerings.

 -